 .

 Running PCem will now automatically launch the Tandy 1000 emulation.
-But it may take a while as it’s accurately emulating the rather slow boot of a 4.77 MHz 8088 CPU from 1979.
-But the emulation still lacks an operating system, so it doesn’t do much except to throw an error prompt.
+But it may take a while as it’s accurately emulating the relatively slow boot of a 4.77 MHz 8088 CPU from 1979.
+But the emulation still lacks an operating system, so it doesn’t do much except throw an error prompt.

-Configure… From there change the CPU: from the authentic 8088/4.77 (4 MHz) to 8088/16 (16 MHz) for nearly four times the performance boost!
-If only it were that simple back in the day?
+You can speed things up by opening the Settings menu and choosing Configure….
+From there, change the CPU from the authentic 8088/4.77 (4 MHz) to 8088/16 (16 MHz) for nearly four times the performance boost!
+If only it were that simple back in the day.

 MS-DOS

 Fortunately, the original Tandy 1000 operating system is online for download.
-Again it is still under copyright and though unlikely a copyright holder may decide to re-enforce that commercial ownership in the future.
+Again it is still under copyright, and though unlikely, a copyright holder may decide to re-enforce that commercial ownership in the future.

 In the PCem directory, create a subdirectory to store the Tandy 1000 operating system.
 I use C:\PCemV12Win\floppy\tandy\